lucide007/Master-degree-internship/R/README.md

 **Script  functions**

-Functions used for data visualization

-(Reformated with Claude AI)
+Functions used for data visualization \n(Reformated with Claude AI)

 **Script silico data**